Talking about pornography

 Give it a wider context

 Any conversation we have with our children about pornography will be linked to the wider issue of what we believe about relationships.
 In a world saturated with shallow images and stories of love and romance, it’s important that we help our children and young people build a healthy view of romance and love that reflects God’s heart for us.
 This is a topic Rachel Turner explored in ‘Boyfriends and girlfriends‘, one of our monthly Bedtime drinks with Rachel Facebook lives, where she looked at what that might be like with all age groups from preschool to teens.
+Find more ideas for shaping our kids’ view of romance and relationships.

 Start the conversation